MiahDrao97/iter_z/README.md

 ```

 ### `reverse()`
-Reverses the direction of iteration and indexing (if applicable)
+Reverses the direction of iteration and indexing (if applicable).
 It's as if the end of a slice where its beginning, and its beginning is the end.
 ```zig
 test "reverse" {